DHLab-TSENG/Breast-Cancer-Metastasis-Prediction/BreastCancerMetastasisPrediction.md

 ### Load breast cancer data for model development

-The clinical data used in the manuscript is available from the Ethics Committee of the Chang Gung Memorial Hospital for researchers who meet the criteria for access to confidential data.
+The clinical data is available from the Ethics Committee of the Chang Gung Memorial Hospital for researchers who meet the criteria for access to confidential data.

 ``` r
 TimeIndepData<-readRDS('TimeIndepData.rds')